The Cosby Show

-The Cosby Show spent five consecutive seasons as the number-one rated show on television and, along with All in the Family, is the only sitcom in the history of the Nielsen ratings as the number-one show for five seasons, having spent the series in the top 20 ratings.
+The Cosby Show spent five consecutive seasons as television’s top-rated show and is one of only two sitcoms in Nielsen ratings history—the other being All in the Family—to finish at number one for five seasons, remaining in the top 20 for its entire run.
 It also remains the only scripted TV show with a predominantly African-American cast to top the Nielsen ratings, and to do so more than once.
 Its spinoff, A Different World, also became a ratings hit, featuring in the top 5 of the ratings for four of its six seasons.
 It launched the extended cast into stardom and Cosby, having already had a successful career on television, films and stand-up, became the highest paid actor on television.

 It was also an international hit, garnering a following from across the world being a regular fixture in markets previously considered unattainable for African-American leads, such as Europe, where the show became a ratings and commercial hit and cemented itself as an international icon of 1980s pop culture.
 Its effects on Black American portrayal and gender politics on television were a major part of its success.
 The portrayal of Clair Huxtable, the matriarch of the Huxtable family, by Phylicia Rashad sparked an international wave of working mothers on television dubbed the "Clair Huxtable effect", and Bill Cosby was nicknamed "America's Dad" for his highly celebrated portrayal of Cliff Huxtable.
 The colorful sweaters he wore as Cliff became a fashion trend for a time which was temporarily revived in the early 2010s.
 Another sitcom starring Cosby and Rashad, Cosby, aired on CBS from 1996 to 2000, notable for its differences to The Cosby Show, garnering positive reviews.
 Since 2014, reruns of The Cosby Show have been pulled from several networks and venues as a result of the Bill Cosby sexual assault cases.